chiperific/promistasks/README.md

 4. Controllers:
   - Contractors can't pick jobs (must be assigned as owner by a staff user)

-9. Mailers (need tests)
-  - System sends email when new && non-oauth signs up
-  - System sends email with list of payments due between 14 and 0 days && past due
-  - Client Reports send an email when created

 ## Decisions
 - Footer: Anyone logged in can create a task
 - Archiving property in app (when no open tasks) removes from GT.